NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 Rational Unified Process (RUP) Project management methodology

 Rational Unified Process (RUP) is a highly used project management methodology that the Rational Software Corporation created.
-It is considered a modern and adaptable process, which means it is integrated with other processes and can be tailored for projects.
+It is considered a modern, adaptable process, meaning it integrates with other processes and can be tailored to projects.
+RUP is based on UML (Unified Modelling Language), which makes it more suitable for object-oriented analysis and design.
+It describes software development in terms of models instead of documents.